- 1 Introduction to GPT-3

 With deep learning, we created ‘black boxes’, just like GPT‑3.
 So with that said, we must decide how to use them.
 GPT‑3 is a great tool for us to know what is not good with AI and maybe how we can improve ourselves if we can’t be self-aware without it.

 We know that no technology can remain as it is forever.
-GPT‑3 will also go through transformation, renovation and further development along with time.
+GPT‑3 will also go through a transformation, renovation, and further development time.
 When its next version is introduced, there won’t be any surprise if it could move forward and prefer to use advanced methods instead of manual data entry.

-Here, being ready for the change means to prepare ourselves to deal with the potential impacts of change.
-We can’t judge GPT‑3’s abilities as negative or positive, but we need to be aware whether it and its other versions are doing good things or bad in the field of technology.
+Here, being ready for the change means preparing ourselves to deal with the potential impacts of change.
+We can’t judge GPT‑3’s abilities as negative or positive, but we need to be aware of whether it and its other versions are doing good things or bad in the field of technology.

 We should also see how GPT‑3 itself is evolving with or without human intervention.
-It means that we should be able to see and predict its evolution with or without our control in the near future.
+It means that we should be able to see and predict its evolution with or without our control shortly.

 Significance of GPT‑3 at Present